The Ebell of Los Angeles and Wilshire Ebell Theatre

 Text-to-speech Audio

 Dedicated in 1927, The Ebell of Los Angeles continues to be run and operated by The Ebell of Los Angeles Women's Club, which dates back to the late 19th century.
 Designed by architect Sumner P. Hunt, the Italian style structure included a clubhouse for the women's group, a dining room, a colonnade and fountain, and a 1,300 seat theatre.
 The total cost for The Ebell was close to $1 million, making it the most majestic women's club in America.
 The Wilshire Ebell Theatre has always been known for its Barton pipe organ and is one of the more aesthetically beautiful auditoriums in Los Angeles.
-Numerous historical performances have taken place on the stage, including a single electrifying audition from a young girl named Frances Gumm.
-The world would come to know the shy girl with the melodious voice as Judy Garland.
-It has also hosted a variety of performers and performances over the years, including multi-cultural shows and benefits for AIDS.
-The Ebell has been recognized for its rich cultural history in Los Angeles, being named a Los Angeles Cultural Historic Monument and making it on the National Register of Historic Places.
+Numerous historical performances have taken place on the stage, including a single electrifying audition from a young girl named Frances Gumm, later to be known as Judy Garland.
+The Ebell has been recognized for its rich cultural history in Los Angeles and is on the National Register of Historic Places.

 Images